Controlling exciton many-body states by the electric-field effect in monolayer MoS$_2$: Carrier density dependent magneto-photoluminescence of monolayer MoS

 \section{Carrier density dependent magneto-photoluminescence of monolayer MoS$_{2}$}

-The $\sigma^-$ circularly polarized, charge carrier density dependent magneto-photoluminescence of device $A$ is shown in SI Fig.~\ref{SIfig5}.
+The $\sigma^-$ circularly polarized, charge carrier density dependent magneto-photoluminescence is shown in Fig.~S\ref{SIfig5}.
 The above described biasing sequence is used to maintain sample stability throughout the individual voltage sweeps for static magnetic fields ranging from $B = \SI{-28}{\tesla}$ to $B = \SI{28}{\tesla}$.